Sung-DaTsai/Algorithm-course-project/final_project_myversion/readme.md

 Final Project: Rectilinear Polygon Operations for Physical Design
 =================================================================

-* This problem is set by ICCAD in 2019, ICCAD's Contest Problem E in 2019.
+* This problem is ICCAD's Contest Problem E in 2019.

 * The detailed problem description is provided in "Problem-Rectilinear Polygon Operations for Physical Design.pdf", which could be downloaded from "http://iccad-contest.org/2019/tw/problems.html"